 The delivery location and the model factor into each order’s lead time, so there can be some transport time.
 However, our brand reps would be more than able to get you a speedy answer on that, and any other questions you might have about Scout.
 You may touch base with them directly by using the contact form on our website.

 Scout campers are charged by nature.
 Each unit comes standard with complete solar integration, enabling you power up without the need for campsite hookups.
-The optional 4.5 BTU real flame propane fireplace keeps you warm on the coldest winter nights, and Scout’s insulated composite walls keep your adventure shelter safe from the elements during all seasons.
+The optional diesel heater keeps you warm on the coldest winter nights, and Scout’s insulated advanced composite walls keep your adventure shelter safe from the elements during all seasons.
 Filter pristine, potable water direct from natural sources, and enjoy precise spray-wand convenience.
 The optional slide-out prep station (exclusive to Olympic) allows you to cook outside.
 Add on the optional 270-degree awning, and you’ve got a set-up that puts you in complete harmony with nature.

 From Olympic’s dinette table, the fridge/freezer options, portable power station, water storage/shower options, interior cushions, and optional two-burner cooktop: our amenities are meant to be taken out of the camper and enjoyed inside or out.
 Or even independently from the camper, all together.
 We embrace exploring the possibilities, and Scout’s options work with you to do that.